 Entry into Phase III is contingent upon (1) successful completion of Phase II courses with no grade below a "C", (2) successful performance in Phase II internship, (3) maintaining a 2.75 G.P.A. overall and in education courses and (4) submission of the Phase III application, (5) endorsement by the Program Advisory Council, and (6) being in good campus judicial standing.
 The dual certification program in elementary/special education student will be engaged in a full-time teaching internship in designated PDSs.
 Phase III courses are only open to students who have successfully completed Phase II and have been approved to continue in the yearlong internship.
 Toward the end of Phase III and in partial fulfillment of program requirements, the student submits the Exit Folio, which must meet the rating score of "Proficient" or higher.
-Completion of Phase III and the certification program is contingent upon meeting Maryland's minimum passing score on Praxis II tests specific to elementary education and special education certification.

-EDUC 449A Teaching Internship Elementary/Special 6.0 Education EDUC 449B Teaching Internship Elementary/Middle 6.0 School EDUC 460 Professional Development Seminar 3.0
+Completion of Phase III and the certification program is contingent upon meeting Maryland's minimum passing score on Praxis II tests specific to elementary education and special education certification cer tilication.
+EDUC 449A Teaching Internship-Elementary 6.0 EDUC 449B Teaching Internship-Special Education 6.0 EDUC 460 Professional Development Seminar 3.0